Skip to content

 Nonprofits and Tribal Governments Serving Minnesota

-We award grants to Minnesota based charitable, non profit organizations that are recognized by the IRS as 501(c)(3) public charities or Tribal governments for any type of technology project that will improve how they meet their mission.
-The organization must be working to improve the lives, culture or environment of Minnesota.
+We award grants to Minnesota-based charitable, nonprofit organizations that are recognized by the IRS as 501(c)(3) public charities or Tribal governments for any type of technology project that will improve how they meet their mission.
+The organization must be working to improve the lives, culture, or environment of Minnesota.
+If applying with a fiscal sponsor, please contact us prior to submitting an LOI.

 Organizations Who Have Done the Work

 Projects should show a clear relationship to an organization’s strategic planning and mission.
-Vendor/solution vetting, budgeting, and project plans of the technology proposal must be done prior to our involvement.
-Our focus is on funding the implementation of the technology versus the planning stage.
+Vendor/solution vetting, budgeting, and project plans of the technology proposal must be done prior to submitting an LOI.
+Our focus is on the implementation of the technology versus the planning stage.

 Impactful Projects that Serve the Organization or Community

 Projects should show a clear impact or transformation for an organization’s operations or capacity to meet its mission with measurable benefits greater than the cost.
-Technology investments have limited shelf lives so we want to see projects that can amplify results and allow the organization to be ready for what comes next.
+Technology investments have limited shelf lives so the Foundation prefers projects that can amplify results and allow the organization to be ready for what comes next.

 Maintenance of systems or routine upgrades in technology already deployed will not be considered.
 This includes system changes to create compliance with regulations like HIPAA, ADA, Payment (PCI) regulations, etc.